 How do you regard your company’s corporate culture?

-In my dissertation I focused on which kind of corporate culture a company had and the advantages and disadvantages a model has in relation to achieve operational excellence in a global environment.
-That is why I asked the respondents about the cultural diversity in the workplace specifically.
+In my dissertation, I focused on which kind of corporate culture a company had and the advantages and disadvantages a model has in relation to achieving operational excellence in a global environment.
+That is why I asked the respondents about cultural diversity in the workplace specifically.

-What do I mean by a true global company?
+What do I mean by a truly global company?
 Since we are dealing with people’s perceptions and feelings it is impossible to quantify.
-To me it was most important how people were feeling about their company.
-If the employees feel it is a true global company, then it is a true global company – attitude determines altitude!
+To me, it was most important how people were feeling about their company.
+If the employees feel it is a truly global company, then it is a truly global company – attitude determines altitude!

 I am not surprised that so many found their company to have a common global culture.
 Firstly most of the companies participating in this survey have been around for a long time and the majority of the people answering the questionnaire have medium to long seniority with the company where they work.
 These are both factors contributing to the statistical outcome above.

-15% of the respondents find that their company has a culture similar to the one where it is originated and it has developed into a global organisation when it comes to culture.
-It is a typical for a company who in the beginning was very successful in its home market and then steadily grew into a company with global presence.
+15% of the respondents find that their company has a culture similar to the one where it originated and it has developed into a global organisation when it comes to culture.
+It is typical for a company that in the beginning was very successful in its home market and then steadily grew into a company with a global presence.
 A number of Danish companies are behaving like that – maybe because the Danish culture is tribal in its construction.
-In my dissertation I examined the corporate culture of a couple of companies in detail and outlined the concerns I had and determined the key barriers for global success.
+In my dissertation, I examined the corporate culture of a couple of companies in detail and outlined the concerns I had and determined the key barriers to global success.

 As it was one of the foundations for my dissertation it was therefore important for me to determine the level of awareness of the cross-cultural issues and opportunities global operating companies have.